abelsiqueira/perprof-py/README.md

     $ perprof --mp test/*.long

-For create a PDF using LaTeX and TikZ:
+To create a PDF using LaTeX and TikZ:

     $ perprof --tikz --tikz-header file_name [file_name ...]